Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 Purdue Stats and Trends

-- Purdue has two wins against the spread in five games this season.
+- Thus far this year Purdue has two wins against the spread.

-- Purdue's games this year have not hit the over yet in five opportunities.
+- Purdue's games this season have not gone over the point total yet in five opportunities.

-- Purdue is 2-0 against the spread and 2-0 overall in games when it puts up more than 13 points.
+- When Purdue records more than 13 points, it is 2-0 against the spread and 2-0 overall.

-- When Purdue piles up over 274 yards, the team is 2-3 against the spread and 3-2 overall.
+- When Purdue churns out over 274 yards, the team is 2-3 against the spread and 3-2 overall.

-- The Boilermakers have seven giveaways this season, while the Hawkeyes have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.